MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.DWord.api.md

-sys.core.lang.Long this
+sys.core.lang.DWord this
 =
 ## Brief
-Parses a string an constructs an `sys.core.lang.Long` based on it.
+Parses a string an constructs an `sys.core.lang.DWord` based on it.

 ***

-sys.core.lang.Long Saturated
+sys.core.lang.DWord Saturated
 =
 ## Brief
 Constructs a saturated `sys.core.lang.Lang` based on the input value.

 ***

-sys.core.lang.Long Clamp
+sys.core.lang.DWord Clamp
 =
 ## Brief
 Clamps the current mutable instance between `min` and `max`.

 ***

-sys.core.lang.Long Clamped
+sys.core.lang.DWord Clamped
 =
 ## Brief
 Returns the current instance clamped between `min` and `max`.

 ***

-sys.core.lang.Long ToString
+sys.core.lang.DWord ToString
 =
 ## Brief
 Converts the value to a Utf8 string.

 ***

-sys.core.lang.Long @write
+sys.core.lang.DWord @write
 =
 ## Brief
 Writes the value to an Utf8 text stream.

 ***

-sys.core.lang.Long @put
+sys.core.lang.DWord @put
 =
 ## Brief
-Writes the value to a binary stream as a 64 bit signed integer.
+Writes the value to a binary stream as a 32 bit unsigned integer.

 ***

-sys.core.lang.Long @get
+sys.core.lang.DWord @get
 =
 ## Brief
-Reads a 64 bit signed integer from a binary stream.
+Reads a 32 bit unsigned integer from a binary stream.

 ***

-sys.core.lang.Long Abs
+sys.core.lang.DWord Abs
 =
 ## Brief
 Returns the absolute value.

+In the case of `sys.core.lang.DWord` it returns the value itself and is included only for API compatibility when using templates.

 ***

-sys.core.lang.Long Sqr
+sys.core.lang.DWord Sqr
 =
 ## Brief
 Returns the square of the value value.

 ***

-sys.core.lang.Long Sqrt
+sys.core.lang.DWord Sqrt
 =
 ## Brief
 Returns the square root of the value, rounded down.

 ***

-sys.core.lang.Long Floor
+sys.core.lang.DWord Floor
 =
 ## Brief
 Returns of the floor of a floating point value.

-In the case of `sys.core.lang.Long` it returns the value itself and is included only for API compatibility when using templates.
+In the case of `sys.core.lang.DWord` it returns the value itself and is included only for API compatibility when using templates.

 ***

-sys.core.lang.Long Ceil
+sys.core.lang.DWord Ceil
 =
 ## Brief
 Returns of the ceiling of a floating point value.

-In the case of `sys.core.lang.Long` it returns the value itself and is included only for API compatibility when using templates.
+In the case of `sys.core.lang.DWord` it returns the value itself and is included only for API compatibility when using templates.

 ***

-sys.core.lang.Long Round
+sys.core.lang.DWord Round
 =
 ## Brief
 Returns of the rounded value of a floating point.

-In the case of `sys.core.lang.Long` it returns the value itself and is included only for API compatibility when using templates.
+In the case of `sys.core.lang.DWord` it returns the value itself and is included only for API compatibility when using templates.

 ***

-sys.core.lang.Long Zero
+sys.core.lang.DWord Zero
 =
 ## Brief
-An `sys.core.lang.Long` instance representing a logical "0" value.
+An `sys.core.lang.DWord` instance representing a logical "0" value.

 ***

-sys.core.lang.Long One
+sys.core.lang.DWord One
 =
 ## Brief
-An `sys.core.lang.Long` instance representing a logical "1" value.
+An `sys.core.lang.DWord` instance representing a logical "1" value.

 ***

-sys.core.lang.Long Min
+sys.core.lang.DWord Min
 =
 ## Brief
-The minimum value for an `sys.core.lang.Long` (64 bit signed integer) instance.
+The minimum value for an `sys.core.lang.DWord` (32 bit unsigned integer) instance.

 ***

-sys.core.lang.Long Max
+sys.core.lang.DWord Max
 =
 ## Brief
-The maximum value for an `sys.core.lang.Long` (64 bit signed integer) instance.
+The maximum value for an `sys.core.lang.DWord` (32 bit unsigned integer) instance.

 ***

-sys.core.lang.Long IsSigned
+sys.core.lang.DWord IsSigned
 =
 ## Brief
 `true` if the numeric representation uses two's complement signed values, `false` otherwise.

 ***

-sys.core.lang.Long IsInteger
+sys.core.lang.DWord IsInteger
 =
 ## Brief
 `true` if the numeric representation is an integer, `false` if it is a floating point.

 ***

-sys.core.lang.Long MaxDigitsLow
+sys.core.lang.DWord MaxDigitsLow
 =
 ## Brief
 The lower limit for the number of base 10 digits that are needed to represent a maximal value in textual form.